joshstevens19/simple-uniswap-sdk/README.md

   multicallContractAddress: string;
   nativeCurrency: NativeCurrencyInfo;
   nativeWrappedTokenInfo: Token;
-  // defined your base tokens here! baseTokens?: {
+  // defined your base tokens here if any for your custom network! baseTokens?: {
     usdt?: Token | undefined;
     dai?: Token | undefined;